GunterMueller/S-Algol/README.md

 =============================
 Step to build:
+a) install csh
-a) Set ARCH
+b) Set ARCH
    export ARCH=i86pc
-b) build libraries in "display" first
+c) build libraries in "display" first
-c) then build Interpeter in "int"
+d) then build Interpeter in "int"
-d) then build the Compiler in "comp"
+e) then build the Compiler in "comp"